exactly-once/workshop/Exercise-13/README.md

   - Remove the dispatching code entirely.
 - The code should now look nice and clean.
 - Repeat the same steps for the `RemoveItemHandler` class or remove it entirely.
 We are not going to use it.

-- Finally, run the solution and verify if it works
-  - Try creating and order and adding two Strawberry items to it quickly.
-Let's see how the `FirstItemAdded` event is handled.
-  - Add another order with one item of meat *pierogi*.

-Wow!
-That was a lot of work.
-Let's take a moment to celebrate what we achieved.
-We have build a working implementation of the *Outbox*.

-Ok.
-That's enough.
-Now let's be a bit more critical.
-Can you find any problems with this solution?